FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis

 \section{Methodology}

-Our system, FNH-TTS, retains the Text Encoder, Speaker Encoder, Posterior Encoder, and Flow modules from VITS, modifying the DP and Vocoder (Fig~\ref{fig:Overall} left).
-This is made possible by the modular design philosophy of NAR TTS systems.
-The overall optimization objective is formulated as follows:
+Our system, FNH-TTS, is built upon VITS and retains its Text Encoder, Speaker Encoder, Posterior Encoder, and Flow modules.
+We mainly modify the Duration Predictor (DP) and vocoder-related components, as shown in Fig.~\ref{fig:Overall}.
+The overall optimization objective is formulated as follows: -15pt